Azvudine

 Azvudine is an antiviral drug which acts as a reverse transcriptase inhibitor.
-It was discovered for the treatment of Hepatitis C and has since been investigated for use against other viral diseases such as AIDS and COVID-19, for which it was granted conditional approval in China.
+It was discovered for the treatment of hepatitis C and has since been investigated for use against other viral diseases such as AIDS and COVID-19, for which it was granted conditional approval in China.

 Azvudine was first discovered in 2007.
 It costs 350 Chinese yuan per 7 days for COVID, as of November 2022.

 Medical uses

 In July 2021, azvudine became conditionally approved in China for the following indication: "to treat high-viral-load cases of HIV-1, in combination with a nucleoside reverse-transcriptase inhibitor and a non-nucleoside reverse-transcriptase inhibitor".
 The approval text describes it as a dual reverse transcriptase and Vif inhibitor.

 In July 2022, azvudine received emergency conditional approval for COVID-19 in adults.
+It is believed to work by inhibiting the RNA-dependent RNA polymerase (RdRp) enzyme in the SARS-CoV-2 virus.

 Adverse effects

-According to the manufacturer, phase II trials of FNC in combination with doravirine and tenofovir disoproxil fumarate in HIV patients found an adverse effect profile similar to, but milder, than lamivudine combined with the two drugs.
+According to the manufacturer, phase II trials of azvudine in combination with doravirine and tenofovir disoproxil fumarate in HIV patients found an adverse effect profile similar to, but milder, than lamivudine combined with the two drugs.
 Very common (> 10%) side effects include dizziness, elevated liver enzymes, vomiting, and elevated alkaline phosphatase.
 Common (> 1%) side effects include nausea, elevated blood lipids, fever, insomnia, tiredness, and diarrhea.
-Detailed numbers are provided by Geniune in the slides and the medication package insert.
+Detailed numbers are provided by Genuine in the slides and the medication package insert.
 A boxed warning is present at the beginning of the Chinese package insert, describing a risk of "decrease in absolute neutrophil count, increase in total bilirubin, increase in glutathione aminotransferase, and increase in blood glucose".

-The small (n=10) open-label pilot study for FNC used alone in COVID reported no adverse events.
-No data is available from the later, larger phase III study for FNV in COVID.
+The small (n=10) open-label pilot study for azvudine used alone in COVID reported no adverse events.

 Non-human models

 Azvudine is found to be mutagenic in in vitro in the Ames test, CHL test, and in vitro in the mice micronucleus test.

 Azvudine is toxic to the reproductive system of rats and rabbit.
-The mimimum reproductive NOAEL found for males is 5.0 mg/kg/d and for females 0.5 mg/kg/d.
+The minimum reproductive NOAEL found for males is 5.0 mg/kg/d and for females 0.5 mg/kg/d.
 It is excreted in rat breast milk; the NOAEL for rat pups is 1.5 mg/kg/d.

 Azvudine is mainly toxic to the immune system, bone marrow, and digestive system of model animals.
 The chronic NOAELs are 0.5 mg/kg/d (rat, 3 months), 0.3 mg/kg/d (rat, 26 weeks), and 0.1 mg/kg/d (beagle dog, 1 month and 39 weeks).
 For comparison, the chronic human dose for HIV treatment is 0.05 mg/kg/d, using the reference 3 mg dose and an average Chinese body mass of 59.5 kg (2014).